Build from Source

 Dependencies

 At a minimum CP2K requirements a modern C and Fortran compiler, DBCSR, BLAS, and LAPACK.
 For parallel builds it also needs at least MPI and ScaLAPACK.
-Descriptions of all available build options can be found in the sections on Eigensolvers, Accelerators, and Libraries.
+To list all available build options run cmake -LH.
+Detailed descriptions of most build options can be found in the technologies section:

 Example